Daniel-Rud/tlGxE/README.md

   as a function of just the confounders in `W`.
 This is a tradeoff of course, and the user is welcome to specify accordingly to their desired analysis.

+- `include_G_outcome = T`: We will include all SNPs in G, aside from the current iterated SNP, into the iterated outcome models.
+One of the considerations whether we would like to include `G` in the outcome modeling is that if `G` is high dimensional, we will need to use learners that can accommodate `G`’s size.
+By default, `tlGxE` sets `include_G_outcome = T` and uses the computationally efficient `outcome_method = 'glmnet'` option for the iterated outcome model.

 - `include_W_outcome = T`: We will include all confounders in the outcome model.
 This option can be set to false if we only wish to include the confounder adjustment in the propensity model, which can